Service Rate Control in Queues with Abandonments: Optimal policy when customers pay at service completion

 \end{Proposition} \begin{Proposition} For the long-run average reward criterion, let $f^*$ be the lower boundary of $conv(H)$.
 Then, $\mu$ corresponding to $a_i^{**}$, for all $i\geq 1$, should satisfy

 where $\partial_-f^*$ denotes the left derivative of the function $f^*$.
 Furthermore, if $f\geq 0$ is non-negative, then $\mu$ corresponding to $a_i^{**}$, for all $i\geq 1$, should satisfy

-where $\partial_+f^*$ denotes the right derivative of the function $f^*$. \end{Proposition} Finally, Theorem \ref{T43r} and a more general version of Corollary \ref{C44} also hold for the long-run average reward criterion. \begin{theorem} When customers pay the reward $r$ at the time of service completion, under the long-run average optimality criterion, optimal service rate $\mu(a_i^{**})$ for all $i\in S$ is increasing in $r$.
-Furthermore, if $f\geq 0$, then $f(a_i^{**})$ for all $i\in S$ is also increasing in $r$. \end{theorem} \begin{corollary} We have
+where $\partial_+f^*$ denotes the right derivative of the function $f^*$. \end{Proposition} Finally, Theorem \ref{T43r} and a more general version of Corollary \ref{C44} also hold for the long-run average reward criterion. \begin{theorem} When customers pay the reward $r$ at the time of service completion, under the long-run average optimality criterion, optimal service rate $\mu(a_i^{**})$ for all $i\in S$ is non-decreasing in $r$.
+Furthermore, if $f\geq 0$, then $f(a_i^{**})$ for all $i\in S$ is also non-decreasing in $r$. \end{theorem}